 Accordingly, in the absence of any express agreement manifesting the parties' intent, we directed that the trial courts should balance the parties' interests pursuant to the factors identified by the Colorado Supreme Court in Rooks: "(1) the intended use of the frozen pre-embryos by the party seeking to preserve them; (2) the reasonable ability of a party seeking implantation to have children through other means; (3) the parties' original reasons for undergoing IVF, which may favor preservation over disposition; (4) the potential burden on the party seeking to avoid becoming a genetic parent; (5) either party's bad faith and attempt to use the frozen pre-embryo as leverage in the divorce proceeding; and (6) other considerations relevant to the parties' unique situation."
 Id. at 446-47 (citing Rooks, 429 P.3d at 593-94).
-Additionally, we instructed the trial courts to avoid analyzing the three "improper considerations" identified in Rooks: (1) the financial and economic circumstances of the party wishing to procreate; (2) the existing number of children, at least as a standalone reason for denying preservation or use of the pre-embryo; and (3) the possibility of adoption as an alternative to genetic parenthood.
-Id. at 485-86 (citing Rooks, 429 P.3d at 594-95).
+Additionally, we instructed the trial courts to avoid analyzing the three "improper considerations" identified in Rooks: (1) the financial and economic circumstances of the party wishing to procreate; (2) the existing number of children, at least as standalone reason for denying use of the pre-embryo; and (3) the possibility of adoption as an alternative to genetic parenthood.
+Id. at 485-86.

 With that framework settled, we held that the FCM Agreement did not "indicate the parties' preferences in the event of divorce" because the Agreement provided that FCM would "refrain from taking any action unless and until otherwise directed by a final judgment of a court of competent jurisdiction or by another agreement signed by both partners."
-Id. at 491-93 (emphasis in original).
+Id. at 493 (emphasis in original).
 We explained that the circuit court erred in interpreting the contract "as requiring mutual agreement between Joshua and Jocelyn" especially considering that the language requiring mutual consent "was drafted unilaterally by FCM, and there was no testimony of any opportunity by the progenitors to bargain concerning its terms."
 Id. at 492-93 (citations omitted).
-Thus, by interpreting the FCM Agreement as requiring "the parties to mutually agree when they cannot, the trial court, in effect, decided in favor of Joshua's recent preference that Jocelyn 'doesn't have use' of the frozen pre-embryo."
+Thus, by interpreting the Agreement as requiring "the parties to mutually agree when they cannot, the trial court, in effect, decided in favor of Joshua's recent preference that Jocelyn 'doesn't have use' of the frozen pre-embryo."
 Jocelyn I, 250 Md.
 App. at 493.
-Accordingly, we concluded that the FCM Agreement did not manifest Jocelyn's and Joshua's intent prior to the time of their separation and thus did not control.
-See id.
+Accordingly, we concluded that the FCM Agreement did not manifest Jocelyn and Joshua's intent and thus did not control.
+Id.
 However, because Jocelyn presented uncontradicted evidence of an oral agreement between the parties, we ordered that the circuit court "should consider on remand whether the oral agreement controls the outcome in this case."
 Id. at 493-94.